 And was able to persuade me to buy from her after listing many outstanding reasons why I should buy a pocket perfume.
 On my quest to know if she’s really making profits from the perfume business, she smiled and said yes but this is just her own way of starting – her ultimate aim is to start her own perfume line and brand.

 She further said she decided to go into the business because of her passion for perfumes and didn’t know how to start until someone advised her to start small by selling perfumes in tiny bottles.
 She said because Nigerians like to eat their cake and have it the selling in tiny bottles has been making lots of profits for her.

-These tiny perfume bottles come in packs ranging from 12 to 16 bottles per pack and are sold at wholesale prices for N600 to N700 per bottle – final buyers buy them at N1,000 per bottle.
-Perfume business in Nigeria is a kind of business anyone can go into because it’s low capital demands.
+These tiny perfume bottles come in packs ranging from 12 to 16 bottles per pack and are sold at wholesale prices of N1000 to N1500 per bottle – final buyers buy them at N1,000 per bottle.
+The perfume business in Nigeria is a kind of business anyone can go into because its low capital demands.
 With about N5,000 – N10,000 you can start your perfume business this way.

 If you get this right you can start small then after so much understanding of the business, you can then get investors to invest in the business to go on a higher scale.

 Here are steps on how to start a perfume business in Nigeria.

 Out of all the 3 types of perfume businesses in Nigeria I mentioned earlier all are profitable it just depends on how much time you have and how much capital you are willing to invest.
 You need to decide out of these 3 which type of perfume business is suitable for you.
 If you’re thinking about starting small with a capital of about N10,000 – N15,000 you should go for buying and selling of perfume in little bottles.